TheXTech/TheXTech/README.md

 - Optionally: system-wide installed dependencies: SDL2, libFreeImageLite (a modded implementation of the FreeImage), MixerX sound library, AudioCodecs collection of libraries.
 Having them be installed in a system gives a major build speed up.
 However, it's possible to build all these dependencies in place here with a cost of extra build time being added.

 ## Localization

-Some parts of TheXTech (such as Android launcher) can be localized, you may help to translate them using WebLate platform: https://hosted.weblate.org/projects/thextech/
+Some parts of TheXTech (such as Android launcher) can be localized into many languages, you may help to translate them using WebLate platform: https://hosted.weblate.org/projects/thextech/